 The Supreme Court unanimously overturned the decision of the majority, agreeing with the dissenting reasons of Justice Pardu.
 In this case, there were two routes to mens rea – (1) that the appellant knew his luggage was used to transport drugs, and (2) that he was wilfully blind to that use.
 Pardu J.A. held that “[t]here may be an implicit route available from the trial judge’s explicit factual findings […] to a finding of the appellant’s guilt, but ‘it is not appropriate for this court to attempt to discern that route and explain it’.”
 The Supreme Court agreed that the trial judge’s reasons, even in the context of the record, did not reveal on which basis he concluded that mens rea was proven beyond a reasonable doubt – knowledge or wilful blindness – and that the reasons thus precluded effective appellate review, and required a new trial.

 This decision re-emphasizes that, although a trial judge’s reasons do not need to walk the reader step-by-step through the reasoning process, it is vital that there be no ambiguity about how the live issues were resolved and on what basis the essential elements of the offence were established.

-Lockyer Campbell Posner has a small boutique within the firm that specializes in bringing appeals against conviction and sentence in criminal and quasi-criminal matters.
+Lockyer Posner Craig has a small boutique within the firm that specializes in bringing appeals against conviction and sentence in criminal and quasi-criminal matters.
 Do not hesitate at all to contact us if you would like advice on how we can assist you, a family member, or friend appeal a conviction or sentence.